Pastel_pink_peach_dried_flower_bouquet_fb30 Sd

 As the days get longer and brighter, remember that increased sunlight can fade dried flowers faster.
 If your arrangement has been happily sitting on a windowsill through winter, the stronger spring sun might now be hitting it directly.
 Move it back slightly or to a spot with indirect light to preserve the colours.

 Spring is also a good time to give existing arrangements a gentle dust — a cool hairdryer on the lowest setting works brilliantly.
 After a winter of central heating, a quick refresh makes everything look brighter.
-For full care guidance, see our detailed guide.
+For full care guidance and tips on making your arrangements last as long as possible, see our complete dried flower care guide.

 Welcome the Season